IHE/RAD.IMR/input/pagecontent/volume-1.md

 Optionally, Report Repositories support query/retrieve of multimedia reports.
 This enables independent Report Readers to retrieve reports.

-Furthermore, if Report Repositories receive multimedia reports with embedded pre-rendered reports, it may extract the embedded report out and substitute it with a URL.
+Furthermore, if Report Repositories receive multimedia reports with embedded rendered reports, it may extract the embedded report out and substitute it with a URL.
 This enables Report Repositories to support external access of reports in the future.

 #### XX.1.1.3 Report Reader <a name="ReportReader"> </a>